 - a change in the intensity of use of land or a building or an act done in relation to land or a building that results in or is likely to result in a change in the intensity of use of the land or building.

 Subdivision is sometimes a component of the land development process.
 For instance if someone wanted to develop a large agricultural parcel for the purpose of residential development, they would likely apply to subdivide that parcel into smaller lots of an appropriate size for a residential use.
 This development process would have other components as well, there may be an outline plan approval required to establish the framework for development followed by a redesignation application to change the land use designation from agricultural to an appropriate residential zoning.
-Following the land use change an application would be made for subdivision and then a development agreement would be required binding the developer to construct roads, approaches, stormwater management facilities and / or septic or wastewater facilities and to install servicing and to pay any off site levies or other fees deemed applicable by the MD.
+Following the land use change an application would be made for subdivision and then a development agreement would be required binding the developer to construct roads, approaches, stormwater management facilities and / or septic or wastewater facilities and to install servicing and to pay any off site levies or other fees deemed applicable by the County.